Armenian Patriarchate of Constantinople: Establishment in 1461

 During the Byzantine period, the Armenian Apostolic Church had not been allowed to operate in Constantinople because the two churches (Armenian Church and Orthodox Church) mutually regarded each other as heretical.
 The schism was rooted in the rejection of the Council of Chalcedon by the Oriental Orthodox Churches, of which the Armenian Church is a part, while the Byzantine Church and the rest of Eastern Orthodoxy had accepted it.

 After conquering Constantinople, the Ottoman Empire allowed the Greek Orthodox Patriarchate of Constantinople to stay in the city.
 But Sultan Mehmed II asked the Armenians to establish their own church in the new Ottoman capital, as part of the Millet system.
-From then on the Armenian Patriarchate of Constantinople acted as a superior religious institution in the Ottoman Empire, even standing over the Armenian Catholicos.
-For a short period, the Syriac Orthodox Church was also placed under the jurisdiction of the Armenian Patriarchate.
+From then on the Armenian Patriarchate of Constantinople acted as a superior administrative institution in the Ottoman Empire, even standing over the Armenian Catholicos.
+The Syriac Orthodox community in the Ottoman Empire was also under the Armenian Millet until 1882.

 The first Armenian patriarch of Constantinople was Hovakim I, who was at the time the metropolitan of Bursa.
 In 1461, he was brought to Constantinople by Sultan Mehmed II and established as the Armenian patriarch of Constantinople.
 Hovakim I was recognized as the religious and secular leader of all Armenians in the Ottoman Empire, and carried the title of milletbaşı or ethnarch as well as patriarch.

 Ottoman period, 1461–1908

-The Armenian Patriarch of Constantinople in 1878.
+Patriarch Nerses II Varjabedyan in 1878.